 - 3% foreign transaction fee

-The Chase Slate card has a 15-month grace period on balance transfers and a 16.49% to 25.24% rate after that.
-Balance transfers are free for the first 60 days, and your credit score can be as low as 630 to qualify.
+The Chase Slate card has a long grace period of 0% interest rate on balance transfers and a moderate rate after that.
+Balance transfers are free for the first 60 days, and your credit score can be average qualify.